die - Used hyperbolically to indicate extreme feelings of amusement, etc.

 exploit - an act or deed; a feat, an achievement displaying a brilliant degree of bravery or skill.

-time will tell; till - attract, entice; prepare, care for.
+Joyce's note: 'time will tell' + till - attract, entice; prepare, care for

-neap - Of tides: To become lower, to tend towards the neap reap
+neap - Of tides: To become lower, to tend towards the neap + proverb As you sow so shall you reap.

 dirty